The Architecture Diagram, given above, depicts the high-level design of a Connector.

-Market class contains an
+Exchange class contains an

-OrderBook and also deals with order book data retrieval.
-It simply collects, parses and queues the data stream to be processed by
+OrderBookTrackerDataSource class is responsible for order book data retrieval.
+It simply collects, parses, and queues the data stream to be processed by

-OrderBookTracker.
-Generally, this would mean pulling data from the exchange's API/WebSocket servers.To maintain a consistent and up-to-date order book, it is necessary to track the timestamp of each message received from the exchange API servers.
-Depending on the exchange responses, we can maintain an order book in the following ways:
+It is necessary to track the timestamp/nonce of each message received from the exchange API servers to maintain a consistent and up-to-date order book.
+Depending on the exchange responses, we can keep an order book in the following ways:

 - Presence of Timestamp/Nonce

 _last_diff_uidin the order book.

 - Absence of Timestamp/Nonce

-It is important that the order book being maintained reflects all changes and is consistent with the order book in the exchange.
+It is important that the order book being maintained reflects all changes and is consistent with the order book on the exchange.
 As a safeguard/fallback, in the event when Hummingbot is unable to adequately maintain the order book, executing periodic order book snapshot requests can help to ensure that any deltas missed would be corrected.

 UserStreamTrackerDataSource class deals with user data retrieval.
 It simply collects, parses and queues the data stream to be processed by

 Stores all details pertaining to the current state of an order.